SHARE

 It's not all work and no play: there's plenty to do as an international student in Sweden.

-At many Swedish universities, social life revolves around nationer (nations), which are student organizations you sign up to in order to attend their regular events through the semester or year.
+At Lund and Uppsala in particular, social life revolves around nationer (nations), which are student organisations you sign up to in order to attend their regular events through the semester or year.
 They are named after different historical provinces of Sweden and traditionally students would join the one representing their hometown, but these days you can choose based on size and the events on offer.

 Be aware of Sweden's laws around alcohol purchase and consumption, which might be surprising if your home country has more lenient legislation.
 You need to be 18 to buy alcohol at a pub or bar, and some places have their own age limits which might be a bit higher, so be ready to show your legitimation (ID) or leg for short.
 To purchase alcohol at the state-run monopoly Systembolaget, you need to be at least 20 years old.